hellange/poor-mans-smu/README.md

 The schematics directory contains various schematics that have been scanned from other sources.
 Just to keep it somewhere.
-The scehematics are not related to the code at all.
+The schematics are not related to the code at all.